Thelukepet/course/assignments/A3-spark.md

 the initial goal this week is to observe how you can carry out a few simple tasks in Spark, and contrast this with using the older Map Reduce framework.

+You should stop at heading _Deeper Understanding of Spark_.
+And, it is not a problem if you do not understand everything this first week, however, _it will be a problem if you still do not understand it next week!_

 <!--
 You accept the assignment via Github for Education, using [__this invitation link__](https://classroom.github.com/assignment-invitations/ba5deb387f2b05e70253cf91e478d076).